drhsqlite/fossil-mirror/www/server/windows/service.md

 during virus scanning, it is prudent to arrange that its directory used for temporary files is exempted from such scanning.
 Ordinarily, this will be a subdirectory named "fossil" in the temporary directory given by the Windows GetTempPath(...)
-API - you can find its value, for example, by executing `[System.IO.Path]::GetTempPath()` in a Powershell console.
+API, [namely](https://learn.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-gettemppathw#remarks) the value of the first existing environment variable from `%TMP%`, `%TEMP%`, `%USERPROFILE%`, and `%SystemRoot%`; you can look for their actual values in your system by accessing the `/test_env` webpage.
 Excluding this subdirectory will avoid certain rare failures where the fossil.exe process is unable to use the directory normally during a scan.